gsa-oes/office-of-evaluation-sciences/_projects/1733-increasing-fsa-among-government-employees.md

 ## What was the program change?

-At no material cost, OES worked with GSA communications and human resources to design a targeted communication to GSA employees, delivered via the newsletter GSA Today, to highlight information about the benefits of FSA enrollment.
+At no material cost, we worked with GSA communications and human resources to design a targeted communication to GSA employees, delivered via the newsletter GSA Today, to highlight information about the benefits of FSA enrollment.
 This information was delivered in the first and last week of the open enrollment period.

 ## How did the evaluation work?